The Perfect 10-Days in Portugal Itinerary (Without a Car)

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission.
 Read the full disclosure policy here.

-Portugal is by far one of the best-value destinations in Europe.
+Portugal is by far one of the best-value destinations in western Europe.
 And on top of its affordability, Portugal is also just an awesome place to travel.
 It's a small country, but packs a big punch when it comes to history, architecture, and incredible food.

 Most people will tell you to do a road trip in Portugal in order to see it all, but I spent 10 days in Portugal, and was able to get around just fine using trains, buses, and my own two feet.
 In fact, if it's your first visit to Portugal, I would recommend seeing it just like I did.